AnyUnimib/Cattle_Breed/README.md

 ## 🎯 Objective

+- Predict the breed of a real-world cattle image using the trained models
+- Run a comparative analysis across models, highlighting their respective strengths and weaknesses
-To contribute to advancements in agricultural technology by providing efficient and accurate tools for cattle breed classification — aiding farmers and researchers in optimizing livestock practices.
+- Contribute to agricultural technology by providing efficient, accurate breed-classification tools for farmers and researchers

 ## 💡 Motivation